-- Samples for which 19-NA concentrations are determined to be greater than 10 ng/mL shall be reported as an Atypical Finding (ATF) for 19-NA.
-A comment shall be added to the test report describing the 19-NA finding together with the finding that demonstrates the use of norethisterone (e.g. "19-norandrosterone (19-NA) was found in the Sample at a concentration 'X'.
-Tetrahydronorethisterone, a metabolite of norethisterone, was also found in the Sample). - Samples for which 19-NA concentrations are determined to be equal to or less than 10 ng/mL shall be reported as "No Prohibited Substance or Method on the test menu was detected" with no further comment (no reference to the use of norethisterone shall be made).
+- Samples for which 19-NA concentrations are determined to be greater than 10 ng/mL shall be reported as an Atypical Finding for 19-NA3.
+A comment shall be added to the Test Report describing the 19-NA finding together with the finding that demonstrates the use of norethisterone (e.g. "19-norandrosterone (19-NA) was found in the Sample at a concentration 'X'3.
+Tetrahydronorethisterone, a Metabolite of norethisterone, was also found in the Sample). - Samples for which 19-NA concentrations are determined to be equal to or less than 10 ng/mL, and where no other Prohibited Substance or Prohibited Method has been confirmed, shall be reported as "No Prohibited Substance or Method on the test menu was detected" with no further comment (no reference to the use of norethisterone shall be made).